jhu-ep-coursera/fullstack-course5/assignments/assignment2/Assignment-2.md

 **Ready to implement some cool dynamic behavior right in your web page?!
 Oh, and do it in an architecturally correct/elegant way?!**

 ## Time to Complete
 It should take about an 1 hour or less.
+(This is just an estimate.
+People's backgrounds differ, so for some people it will take longer to complete.)

 **Ask questions in [Week 2 Discussion Forum](https://www.coursera.org/learn/single-page-web-apps-with-angularjs/discussions/weeks/2) if you get stuck!
 We are all learning, and going through getting stuck and then unstuck (even with someone’s help) can be a very valuable learning experience!**